gagandeepahuja09/go-practice/go-cloud-native/notes/8_loose_coupling.md

 * *GraphQL*
     * Query & manipulation language generally considered an alternative to REST.
     * Particularly powerful when working with complex datasets.

+**Issuing HTTP Requests with net/http**

+* net/http includes convenience functions for GET, HEAD, POST methods. func Get(url string) (*http.Response, error)

+* A small selection of the http.Response struct:

+type Response struct {
+    Status          string  // eg. "200 OK"
+    StatusCode      int     // eg. 200

+    // Header map header keys to values
+    Header Header

+    // Body represents the response body
+    Body io.ReadCloser

+    // ContentLength records the length of the associated content.
+The value
+    // -1 indicates that the length is unknown.
+    ContentLength int64

+    // Request is the request that was sent to obtain this response Request *Request
+}

+* Body field provides access to the HTTP response body.
+* It's a ReadClose interface, which tells us 2 things:
+    * The response body is streamed on demand, as it is read.
+    * It has a Close method which we are expected to call.
+* Failing to close our body can lead to memory leaks.
+* io.ReadAll of response.Body would return a []byte slice.

+**Issuing POST HTTP Requests**

+* There are 2 convenience functions: Post, PostForm.

+// Post issues a POST to the specified URL. func Post(url, contentType string, body io.Reader) (*Response, error)

+// PostForm issues a POST to the specified URL, with data's keys
+// and values URL-encoded as the request body. func PostForm(url string, data url.Values) (*Response, error)